DFE-Digital/publish-teacher-training-prototype/app/content/add-schools-and-study-sites.md

 ## Adding a study site

  A study site is the location where the trainee will do the theoretical part of their training, for example, a university campus.
+If you cannot find the study site, you can enter it manually.

 You’ll need at least one study site attached to a course to be able to publish it, but you can add as many as you like.